thorn117/webrtc-stomp-server/README.md

 ## Run

 Modify the `server.address` and `server.port` in the `application.properties` to your needs.
-An self-signed-cert is included.
+A self-signed-cert is included.
 Do not forget to allow access from the browser by opening the server address (e.g. https://192.168.0.80:9110).